uniqueumesh/alwrity-captions/README.md

 1. **Enter Instagram Caption Keywords:** Provide 2-3 main keywords that define the content of your Instagram post.
 2. **Select Voice Tone:** Choose the tone of your caption from options such as Neutral, Formal, Casual, and more.
 3. **Select Call-to-Action (CTA):** Specify the action you want your audience to take, such as Shop Now, Learn More, or Swipe Up.
+4. **Provide API Key in the UI:** You no longer need to configure the API key in the environment.
+Simply enter your Google API key directly in the web app's UI under the "API Key Configuration" section.
-4. **Choose Target Audience:** Select the target audience for your caption, based on age demographics or other factors.
+5. **Choose Target Audience:** Select the target audience for your caption, based on age demographics or other factors.
-5. **Choose Language:** Specify the language in which you want your captions to be generated.
+6. **Choose Language:** Specify the language in which you want your captions to be generated.

 Once you've provided the necessary inputs, click the "Get Instagram Captions" button to let Alwrity generate captivating captions for your Instagram posts.